severalnines/docs/user-guide/mysql/manage.rst

 * **Include**
 	- Select MySQL servers in your cluster that will be included in the load balancing set.

-Add Existing MaxScale
+Import MaxScale
-'''''''''''''''''''''
+'''''''''''''''

-If you already have MaxScale installed in your setup, you can easily add it to ClusterControl to benefit from health monitoring and access to MaxAdmin - MaxScale’s CLI from the same interface you use to manage the database nodes.
+If you already have MaxScale installed in your setup, you can easily import it into ClusterControl to benefit from health monitoring and access to MaxAdmin - MaxScale’s CLI from the same interface you use to manage the database nodes.

 The only requirement is to have passwordless SSH configured between ClusterControl node and host where MaxScale is running.